 Vishnu Devala No. 4: is known to people as the Naipena Vihara, which literally means “cobra hood temple”.
 Of the two contiguous Hindu shrines, that on the north is the shrine devoted to the worship of Vishnu.

-After passing through the entrance porch which stretches on either side of the eastern boundary wall of the premises the devotees was won’t pass through four antechambers before reaching the sanctum at the western of the building.
+After passing through the entrance porch which stretches on either side of the eastern boundary wall of the premises the devotees won’t pass through four antechambers before reaching the sanctum on the western of the building.
 There are no statues of God Vishnu, however, a pedestal to place the Vishnu statues can be seen.

 Siva Devala No.5

 Siva Devala No.5: the southern monument which is known as Siva Devala No.5 is entered through a porch by the side of the road.
 There is hale proceeding the sanctum within which is placed the lingam and Yoni.
 During the excavation of the shrine, there was found below the Yoni stone a nine-hole reliquary in one of the holes of which there was a small gold figure of the sacred bull.

 Among the finds unearthed during the first excavation conducted in 1908 were a number of fine bronze of Hindu deities now in the Colombo Museum (J.Royal Asiatic Soc.
 (Cey.Branch) 16, (1915-16), 189-222.
 Between September and November 1960 much other bronze of Siva and other Hindu deities were excavated at this site, and they are exhibited in the Archaeological Museum in Anuradhapura.
 (J. Royal Asiatic Soc.
 (Cey.Branch) 7, part 2 (1960), 239-253).

 Nissanka pavilion and other Hindu shrines